 "I'm a little more sentimental than I care to think about.
 The worst thing about closing is leaving the customers and friends behind," said Bill Sullivan.
 "We will miss the pharmacy and the community.
 It's hard to express my gratitude."

-The Sullivans have returned to their native Montana with their family to live
+The Sullivans have returned to their native Montana with their family to live on a ranch.

 "We will miss you," said Steve Montgomery, the owner of Italian Colors.
 "It's what you do for the community all the time.
 It is the personal service that the Village is built on.
 We can only strive to follow the example you have set for us."